Takahisa Masuda

+Takahisa Masuda (増田 貴久, Masuda Takahisa) is a Japanese singer, actor and entertainer under Starto Entertainment, member of NEWS.
+From ELOV-Label records, formerly known as Johnny's Entertainment.

 Biography

 Masuda joined Johnny's Entertainment in November 1998.
 During his junior days, Masuda backdanced for many of his seniors in the agency, such as KAT-TUN, and participated in many Johnny's junior photoshoots.
 In 2001, he was cast as a junior high school student in the sixth season of the popular Japanese drama 3-nen B-gumi Kinpachi Sensei.
 In 2003, he landed the starring role in the drama special Musashi.
 He also performed with the junior group Kis-My-Ft. as the 'M' after Matsumoto Kohei's departure.

 In late 2003, Masuda became a member of the J-pop group NEWS to promote the Women's World Cup of Volleyball Championships.
 When NEWS went on hiatus in 2006, he and fellow NEWS member Tegoshi Yuya formed the singing group Tegomass.
 The duo released the single "Miso Soup" in both Sweden and Japan.
 Masuda was allowed to further his acting experience in 2006 by landing various supporting roles in many Japanese dramas.

 In late 2008, Masuda and the promoters of TU→YU formed a singing group to release the song "Soba Ni Iru Yo", which was featured in the product's commercials and released through the Japanese mobile phone network.

 Masuda landed a role in the drama Rescue, which aired in January 2009.

 In November 2009, Masuda acted in the stage play Ame no Hi no Mori no Naka (Inside a Rainy Day's Forest), with his first stage play leading role.

 Masuda starred in the leading role for the drama Rental Nanmoshinai Hito that began airing in April 2020.

 In June 2020, the duo Tegomass broke up when Tegoshi left Johnny's Entertainment.
 Masuda is still active in the group NEWS.

+Masuda releases his first solo album on February 12, 2025.
+"Kido Airaku" features a total of eight tracks including the lead song "Kidoairaku".
+Available in three types: Limited Edition A, Limited Edition B, and Regular Edition.
+A follow-up tour, "Masuda Takahisa 1st Live Kidoairaku", takes place on February 18 (Osaka), 25 and 26 (Tokyo).